 However, I’d be lying if I told you that I have never fantasized about getting back at them, especially the bullies who made my life miserable in elementary and high school.

-Good thing, “The Glory” came out.
+And then “The Glory” came out.
 Although fictional, this Korean series has somewhat appeased me.

 One of the things I like the most about this series is how unapologetically angry its main protagonist is and the fact that she’s not keen on hiding it.